 7.What if I want to adopt my foster?

 Fosters go through the same application process as anyone else.
 This process is started with the application once an animal is deemed available by the rescue.
-Once your foster animal is available for adoption we will start screening applicants and once an application is approved we will not stop the process.
+Once your foster animal is available for adoption we will start screening applicants and once an application is approved we will not stop an adoption in process.

 8. What if my foster animal doesn't work out?